 It's not entirely clear what leads to SAD, but most experts believe it has to do with exposure to sunlight.
 During the winter months, especially, most people (especially in today's society) get very little exposure to sunlight.

 Sunlight modulates your hormonal melatonin levels.
-It’s believed that melatonin is linked to serotonin, the neurotransmitter (or brain chemical) most commonly linked to anxiety).
+It’s believed that melatonin is linked to serotonin, the neurotransmitter (or brain chemical) most commonly linked to anxiety and depression.
 A subgroup of the population may be born with a gene mutation that requires sunlight in order to release positive (good feeling) neurotransmitters in the brain, according to a 2003 paper.

-SAD isn't something that has a clear cause, but it appears almost certainly linked to sunlight and sleep rhythms, which are all affected by the seasons.
+SAD isn't something that has a clear cause, but it appears almost certainly linked to sunlight and sleep rhythms, which are all affected by the seasons and your melatonin levels.

 What is SAD Like?